 • Doors will be held open or propped open by volunteers with masks to minimize participants touching surfaces.

-• We will not be passing the offering plate or bulletins.
+• We will not be passing the offering plate.
 A giving box will be available, and other resources can be accessed digitally (sermon notes, connect card, giving online, etc.)

 • Refreshments will not be served, but communion will be served by volunteers wearing masks.